DoctorWkt/pdp7-unix/README.md

 * /tools     holds the source for the tools written to assist the project
 * /build     is an area to build the kernel & filesystem and run them
 * /misc	     holds miscellaneous notes and information
-* /pdp7parse holds a Java parser for pdp7 source code

 ## Travis Status